 You may be a first time buyer, or refinancing for the first time in a long time.
-You’re not expected to be a home loan expert without a little help and guidance.
+You’re not expected to be a home loan advisor without a little help and guidance.
 Get up to speed on the ins and outs of your home loan, so you can feel confident and assured to complete your mortgage process.

 The impact of your credit score on your mortgage loan.

 A credit score is a number between 350 - 850 on a scale created by the Fair Isaac Corporation (FICO).
 This number is known as your FICO® score, and it is used by lenders as a snapshot of your credit history and a summary of risk involved to lending to you.